 Since the designation of the land for airport use in the early 1970s to handle Miri's ever-increasing air traffic, the Miri Airport has seen several expansions and upgrades over the decades.
+See the old 1970s terminal here.

 Nowadays the only gateway into Miri by plane flights, the Miri Airport also provides the only way for quick access Mulu and is an important gateway to the northern region of Sarawak.